-Table 14: Matching Options for Belgium
+Table 13: Matching Options for Belgium

-Parameter Desci ription KeepMultimatch Specifies whether to return results when the coordinates match to multiple candidate addresses in the database.
-If this option is not selected, coordinates that results in multiple address candidates will fail to geocode. - select this option, specify the maximum number of candidates to return using axCandidates option (see below).
+optionName Desc ription KeepMultimatch addres es whether to return results when the coordinates match to multiple candidate sees in the database.
+If this option is not selected, coordinates that results in e address candidates will fail to geocode.
+If you select this option, specify the maximum number of candidates to return using the MaxCandidates option (see below).
 Y Yes, return candidates when multiple candidates are found.
 Default.
 N No, do not return candidates.
 Addresses that result in multiple candidates will fail to geocode.
-SortCandidatesUsingLocale This is a Reverse geocoding option that applies to Greece, Russia, Ukraine, and any other country that supports dual character sets (such as the Middle East countries).
-That is les whether candidates are sorted and returned based on the input language. , if the input was in Russian, the Russian character candidate is returned first ed by the English language candidate.
+MaxCandidates specify KeepMultimatch=Y, this option specifies the maximum number of to return.
+The default is 1.
+Specify -1 (minus one) to return all possible ates.
+SortCandidatesUsingLocale a Reverse geocoding option that applies to Greece, Russia, Ukraine, and her country that supports dual character sets (such as the Middle East ies).
+Specifies whether candidates are sorted and returned based on the input language.
+That is, if the input was in Russian, the Russian character candidate is returned first followed by the English language candidate.
 This will override the dictionary order.
-Y Yes, candidates are sorted and returned based on input language.
-N No, candidates are returned in the order that the dictionary was added to the database, regardless of input language.
+Y Yes, candidates are sorted and returned based on input language. Ν No, candidates are returned in the order that the dictionary was added to the database, regardless of input language.